History of Automation Rise Of Robots And AI

 Business process automation or BPA (recently becoming known as robotic process automation or RPA) is becoming more and more refined and efficient.
 In the present day, automation software has become a necessity rather than a luxury.
 Its widespread use is optimizing employee time and work, and leading to enormous resource savings.

-In a short period of time, the history of automation, despite a few bumps along the way, has seen much progress.
-It continues to expand and develop today, providing us with more creative ideas, immersive AI, and support unraveling the universe’s secrets.
+In a short period, the history of automation, despite a few bumps along the way, has seen much progress.
+It continues to expand and develop today, providing us with more creative ideas, immersive AI and support in unravelling the universe’s secrets.

 Whether Karel Capek and all of the science fiction authors after him were right about a potential robot revolt is impossible to say.
 What’s obvious is that it’s trying to simplify the future.
 We shouldn’t forget the past of automation or the effort it took to get us where we are now, just as exciting as current and future tech is.

 Written by: Jimmi Chandra